SaifSabban/SevenSegmentClock/README.md

 **_DST Show 1_**: Adds an hour for daylights savings (This should automatically add or remove daylights savings per your area.
 However, I haven't tested it that far).
 To have daylight savings mode on, type in 1, otherwise type in 0

 **_FaceReveal_**: Choose a face sequence to show on the display.
 The default faces are between 0 & 5.
-If you haven't added any faces, then 6 will show the date. faces are added then the date will be the final value that you can input.
+If you haven't added any faces, then 6 will show the date.
+If any additional faces are added then the date will be the final value that you can input.

 **_HourFormat 24 0_**: Choose if you want the clock to be in 24-hour mode or 12-hour mode.
 For 24 hour mode, type 0.
 Otherwise for 12-hour mode, type 1.